Hugo101/Hugo101/README.md

 - 👯 **I am an incoming Research Scientist Intern at Meta AI this summer, and I’m seeking full-time roles for the end of 2024**.

-- 📫 Feel free to contact me via email at <changbin.li@utdallas.edu>.
+- 📫 Feel free to contact me via email at <lichangbin101@gmail.com>.